HemangLakhani/StudentDataAnalysis/README.md

 # StudentDataAnalysis
-Hey Folks,

 This project is 3 year long project of which I was part.
 I have done initial analysis of student data of Fairleigh Dickinson University.I can not provide data because of confidentiality.
 However, you can get some idea by looking into Jupyter Notebooks.
 Everything is done by myself while learning simultaneously.
 Any suggestions, edits are welcome and appreciated.
-I am still new in Data field.
+I am still new in Data Science field.

 ABOUT PROJECT: